bsu-cs4360-software-engineering/daffodil-tgc/README.md

 - Enjoy!
 =======

+# How to test the game code
+- FrontEnd: to to the frontend/tcg folder and then run "npm run test"

 # Summary of Game (Major elements or play points)

 - Players will be able to build a deck from various cards to design their own strategy